emgrasmeder/wwc-mini-projects/README.md

 # Women Who Code DC Mini Projects
-This repository hosts a set of code projects and solutions that are good practice for Python programmers.
+This repository hosts a set of code projects and solutions that will be good practice for beginning software developers.

 Each folder in the repository contains a description for itself.
 ### Projects: